egoswami1/cse15l-lab-reports/week7-report.md

 # Lab Report 4: Vim

 ---
-For this lab report I will reproduce the vim task from lab but I will take screenshots and record keystrokes at every step.
+For this lab report I will reproduce the vim task from the lab but I will take screenshots and record keystrokes at every step.

-Before starting the timer/task I will note that I have already ran this task prior to this trial and thus have a history of terminal commands that I will reuse using arrow keys.
+Before starting the timer/task I will note that I have already run this task prior to this trial and thus have a history of terminal commands that I will reuse using arrow keys.
 My keystrokes and explanation will be included at every step so that there is no confusion.
 Additionally I will start with the clone ssh url of the lab7 directory already copied to my clipboard.
 Let's start!
 I will begin at step 4.

 ## Step 4: Login to ieng6
 <img width="611" alt="image" src="https://github.com/egoswami1/cse15l-lab-reports/assets/114527221/a7ce12c6-f58c-4337-991a-dd8e661ebbf2">